benSepanski/pyamg-firedrake-transmission/README.md

     - holds the firedrake code to build a bilinear form for transmission
     - assembles the bilinear form into a matrix A.
-    - creates a preconditioner from the preconditioner made in two_D_helmholtz.py
+    - creates a preconditioner from the preconditioner class made in two_D_helmholtz.py

 * two_D_helmholtz.py